 - Peanut protein powder

-So when cooking with protein powder, whether you are making this vegan protein mug cake or my protein overnight oats recipe, always adjust the recipe if you use a different kind of protein powder.
+The texture of the mug cake differs based on the protein powder you use, as some are more liquid absorbent than others.
+So when cooking with protein powder, whether you are making this vegan mug cake or my protein overnight oats recipe, always adjust the recipe if you use a different kind of protein powder.

 You only need 6 ingredients to make this protein powder mug cake recipe, and the key to success is to measure your ingredients with regular measuring spoons.
+We don’t recommend using the scoop provided with your protein powder because they all have different volumes and result in inaccurate measurements.

-Stir in the almond milk until the batter is smooth, slightly thick, but still liquid like a chocolate cake batter.
-Note, if you are using coconut flour, the batter will be extremely thick and packed.
+- Stir in the almond milk until the batter is smooth, slightly thick, but still liquid, like a chocolate cake batter (photo 2).
+Note that if you are using coconut flour, the batter will be extremely thick and packed.
+You can stir chocolate chips in the batter at this time if desired.

-Keep microwaving by extra 10-second bursts until the center is set, not gooey or liquid.
+- Keep microwaving by extra 10-second bursts until the center is set, not gooey or liquid.
+Wait 30 seconds or so before eating as the mug cake is very hot.

 Serving Ideas